,

 NEWS AND NOTICES *

-(1) After numerous close wins featuring a 2.5 to 1.5 score-line it’s the Kenilworth B team, and not the very much stronger Kenilworth A team, that returns for the fourth time to lead Division 1 of the Leamington League and well ahead of other League Clubs A teams.
-This puts intense pressure on Kenilworth A, currently in second place, to make the most of their games in hand.
-In this League the Kenilworth Team also reaches the final of the Open KO competition.
+(1) For the sixth time, and after numerous close wins featuring a 2.5 to 1.5 score-line, it’s the Kenilworth B team, and not the very much stronger Kenilworth A team, that returns to the lead of Division 1 of the Leamington League and well ahead of other League Clubs A teams.
+Kenilworth A, currently in second place have several games in hand to overcome a one point disadvantage and win the league.
+Whatever the outcome of these final matches two Kenilworth teams, possibly a unique outcome, will finish in the top two positions of this very strong league.

 Much more detail on the matches and leagues, with an occasional good music clip, can be found at kenilworthchess.blogspot.com

-(4) Peter Campbell Gibbs-the ICCF (International Correspondence Chess Federation) has granted the EFCC (English Federation for Correspondence Chess) permission to hold two Memorial events for Peter-both due to start in May 2024.
-Players interesting in participation in these events should express their interest to England’s International Secretary at phillipbeckett@yahoo.com A number of Peter’s otb and correspondence games are now available for downloading (see new section 3 of this web site-Games for Downloading B).
+(4) Peter Campbell Gibbs-the ICCF (International Correspondence Chess Federation) has granted the EFCC (English Federation for Correspondence Chess) permission to hold two Memorial events for Peter.
+Both events are due to start on May 1st 2024 and feature no less than 9 Correspondence Chess Experts representing countries from many parts of the globe and not just the UK.
+Many Peter’s Correspondence Chess games are now available for downloading (see new section 3 of this web site-Games for Downloading B).

 (Unfortunately, Warwickshire a several times winner of this elite event, have not entered a team this season.
 As far as I can recall this is for the first time in many decades.
 Nor are there any Warwickshire teams in the Division 2 (Sinclair) or the Division 3 (Butler-Thomas) events.
 Possibly this is due to the resignation a few seasons ago of team captain Keith Escott, the irreplaceable and invaluable driving force for correspondence chess in Warwickshire and in the UK).